East Midlands: Health care

-EMAS is based in Bilborough on the A6002 near junction 26 of the M1.
-CARE Fertility, the UK's largest independent IVF company, and a pioneer in the field, is next to EMAS on Woodhouse Way Business Park; Simon Fishel developed the world's first IVF degree course at the University of Nottingham.
+EMAS is based in Bilborough.
 There are three (charity-funded) air ambulance services: the western one is based at EMA, the eastern one is based at RAF Waddington, and the southern one (shared with Warwickshire) is at Coventry Airport.
-NHS East Midlands is at Sandiacre next to junction 25 of the M1.
-AstraZeneca had their (closed in 2011) Charnwood R&D site in Loughborough, which was owned by Fisons before 1995, when it was bought by Astra; Fisons was the former Genatosan who made the Sanatogen 'nerve tonic', which was bought by Fisons in 1946, who had previously made fertiliser, and not pharmaceuticals; the Loughborough plant became Fisons Pharmaceuticals in 1964.
-3M Health Care (former Riker Laboratories) has a factory in the north of Loughborough on the A6, with its head office on the A60 next to the railway station.
+NHS East Midlands is at Sandiacre.
+3M Health Care (former Riker Laboratories) has a factory in the north of Loughborough with its head office next to the railway station.

-BioCity Nottingham is an important centre for cutting-edge bioscience companies.
-Slimming World, who help people lose weight, is in Pinxton, near Alfreton off the A38; on the other side of the railway NHS Supply Chain was formed in 2006 on the Cotes Park Industrial Estate in Somercotes; nearby Diversey UK (former JohnsonDiversey) has a manufacturing plant, and is based at the A43/A4500 junction at Weston Favell.
-Dalatek Plastics make pharmaceutical containers off the B6022 on the Maun Valley Ind Park at Sutton in Ashfield next to the railway.
-Brunel Healthcare (former Peter Black, Perrigo then NeutraHealth), owned by Elder Pharmaceuticals, in Swadlincote makes food supplements.
-Off the A60 at Carlton in Lindrick north of Worksop, Robinson Healthcare makes first aid equipment.
+BioCity Nottingham is an important centre for cutting-edge bioscience.
+Slimming World, who help people lose weight, is in Pinxton, near Alfreton; on the other side of the railway NHS Supply Chain was formed in 2006 in Somercotes; nearby Diversey UK (formerly JohnsonDiversey) has a manufacturing plant, and is at Weston Favell.
+Dalatek Plastics make pharmaceutical containers on the Maun Valley Ind Park at Sutton in Ashfield next to the railway.

+Brunel Healthcare (formerly Peter Black, Perrigo then NeutraHealth), owned by Elder Pharmaceuticals, in Swadlincote makes food supplements.
+At Carlton in Lindrick north of Worksop, Robinson Healthcare makes first aid equipment.
 Patterson Medical UK (including sorbothane insoles) are in Huthwaite, Notts, and Fresenius Medical Care UK (provides most of the NHS's kidney dialysis) are there too.